-- 1. acquires project data (e.g., a handheld methane analyzer is used to take weekly methane concentration measurements), or - 2. is used to field check the calibration accuracy of equipment that acquires project data and the portable instrument produces a data output that is or could be used in emission reduction calculations (i.e., flow or concentration); then, the portable instrument shall be maintained and calibrated per the manufacturer's specifications, and calibrated at least annually by the manufacturer, by a laboratory recommended by the manufacturer, or by an ISO 17025 accredited laboratory26 or servicer.
+- 1. acquires project data (e.g., a handheld methane analyzer is used to take weekly methane concentration measurements), or - 2. is used to field check the calibration accuracy of equipment that acquires project data and the portable instrument produces a data output that is or could be used in emission reduction calculations (i.e., flow or concentration); then, the portable instrument shall be maintained and calibrated per the manufacturer's specifications, by a laboratory recommended by the manufacturer, or by an ISO 17025 accredited laboratory25 or servicer.
 Other pieces of equipment used for QA/QC of monitoring instruments shall be maintained according to the manufacturer's specifications, including calibration where specified.
-Portable methane analyzers must also be field calibrated to a known sample gas prior to each use.